-The magazine world is where I launched my newly-minted career once I’d finished studies and work at La Varenne.
-When I was finally ready to leave France, I landed back home in Seattle to find that a new magazine in town was looking for a food editor.
-My time at Simply Seafood magazine–eventually as managing editor–was rich, rewarding, educational, fascinating.
+The magazine world is where I launched my newly-minted career once I’d finished a couple years of studies and work at La Varenne cooking school in France.
+My time at Simply Seafood magazine–first food editor, then managing editor–was rewarding, educational, fascinating.
 I traveled to countless seafood-loving destinations from Alaska to Florida (and even found amazing seafood in the Rocky Mountains).
 I interviewed Julia Child and the Frugal Gourmet (Jeff Smith).
-I worked with great writers the likes of Joan Nathan and Kathy Casey.
-I thought this food writing gig was pretty cool in those first few years.
+I came to realize that this food writing gig was pretty cool in those first few years.
 And that’s hardly changed since.

 Shortly after Simply Seafood ceased publication, I spent eight fabulous years as food editor at Seattle magazine.
 And over the past couple of decades I have contributed articles and recipes to a wide range of publications, including Alaska Airlines, Cooking Light (that was my salmon recipe on the cover!), Coastal Living and Sunset.
 And I continue to write for Seattle as well, including this recent article on ocean acidification and collaborating on a big romping article about summertime seafood.